SPBTV/sidekiq_error_label/README.md

 Middleware extands listed exceptions with `SilentException` module if same job have been failing with one of this errors for `retries_threshold` times.
 So you may catch them by the module name.

-If no `:as` option given exceptions would be labeled with `SidekiqErrorLabel::Middleware::DefaultLabel`
+If no `:as` option given exceptions would be labeled with `SidekiqErrorLabel::Middleware::Labels::Default`

 E.g. you may configure Airbrake to log those types of errors only if job have failed `retries_threshold` times in a row: